cimentadaj/Rseminars/README.md

 Brief intro to R
 * First steps using R
   + The webpage of the R project
-* Installation of R
+  + Installation of R
+* R environment
-* Contributed packages and their installation
+  + Contributed packages and their installation
-* How to work with R: Workspaces and scripts
+  + How to work with R: Workspaces and scripts
+* R graphics
-* Graphs (ggvis, ggplot2)
+  + Graphs (ggvis, ggplot2)
-* Interactive graphs(ggvis, plotly, shiny, Rcharts)
+  + Interactive graphs(ggvis, plotly, shiny, Rcharts)
+  + Maps
-* Maps
+* R and statistics
-* Summary statistics output(stargazer package)
+  + Summary statistics output(stargazer package)
-- Regression output(stargazer package)
+  + Regression output(stargazer package)
+* R for reports and teaching
-- Making reports, PDF’s and powerpoints through R (RMarkdown package)
+  + Making reports, PDF’s and powerpoints through R (RMarkdown package)
-- Programming exercises and exams in R (swirl and exam package)
+  + Programming exercises and exams in R (swirl and exam package)

 **Seminar 2.
 Getting familiar with R objects**
 This seminar contains exercises [here](https://github.com/cimentadaj/Rseminars/tree/master/RonR_Second_Seminar).